webp-sh/docs.webp.sh/content/benchmark.md

 # Benchmark on convert

+Benchmarks are done on version before 0.6.0, as for versions after 0.6.0, our internal benchmark shows about 5 times faster.

 ## 8 core

 | file_size_range | file_num | src_size | dist_size |  total  |   user   | system | cpu  | core |